Johnny Valentine: Professional wrestling career

 Valentine then moved on to the Florida territory, where he won the NWA Florida Heavyweight Championship three times.
-In Georgia, he defeated Tim Woods for the NWA Georgia Heavyweight title, on May 10, 1968, and repeated his win in a match against Doug Gilbert (not to be confused with the Doug Gilbert who was not yet born) to retake the title.
+In Georgia, he defeated Tim Woods for the NWA Georgia Heavyweight title, on May 10, 1968, and repeated his win in a match against Doug Gilbert to retake the title.
 In Missouri, Valentine competed for the Missouri Heavyweight Championship in a tournament to determine the inaugural champion.
 He defeated Baron von Raschke before withdrawing from the tournament due to focus his efforts on the NWA World Heavyweight Championship.
 After Harley Race won the tournament and the title belt, Valentine defeated him to win the championship on January 19, 1973.
 He dropped the belt to Terry Funk the following month.
 Because Funk used a chair as a weapon in front of the referee, fans demanded a rematch.
 Valentine was unable to compete due to heart problems, however, so Gene Kiniski took his place and won the belt from Funk.
 In October 1972, Valentine defeated Jacques Rougeau for the International Heavyweight Championship, but was stripped of the title in January 1973, after he no-showed the rematch.

 In the National Wrestling Federation, Valentine defeated Johnny Powers for the NWF North American Heavyweight Championship on September 1, 1972.
 Powers beat Valentine for the title in October, but Valentine won the title again from Abdullah the Butcher on October 19.
 He was stripped of the title following a match with Johnny Powers.
 On November 23, he captured the title from Powers, but lost it again in January.
-In the Japan Wrestling Association, Valentine won the International Tag Team title on February 22, 1973, and then the United National Heavyweight Championship on March 2.
-He lost the Tag title on March 6, and the United Heavyweight title on March 8.
+In the Japan Wrestling Association, Valentine won the International Tag Team title on February 22, 1973, and then the NWA United National Championship on March 2.
+He lost the Tag title on March 6, and the United National title on March 8.
 Back in the National Wrestling Federation, in August 1973, Valentine beat Jacques Rougeau, Sr. to win the North American Heavyweight Championship.
 He lost it to Johnny Powers in late 1973.

 In Mid-Atlantic Championship Wrestling, Valentine was awarded the Mid Atlantic Heavyweight Championship in January 1974, after Jerry Brisco left to work in Japan.
 Valentine lost the title to Wahoo McDaniel shortly before winning the United States Heavyweight Championship from Harley Race in Greensboro, North Carolina on July 4, 1975.
 Valentine held that title at the time he was paralyzed in a plane crash.
+His last match was a defense against McDaniel on September 28 in Greensboro.

 After his paralysis, he remained active in professional wrestling as a manager in Paul Boesch's Texas-based promotion.
 Valentine managed Dale Hey, who competed as Dale Valentine in a storyline that saw the two promoted as brothers.
 The storyline did not last long, however.